simonroedig/ChordSync/README.md

    - *1 is the Loopback IP-Adress, it also resolves to http://localhost:5000/, with it you can access ChordSync only from the computer you ran it from
    - *2 is the private IP-Adress of the device you ran it from, you can ALSO paste this IP into other devices' browser in your network and will see ChordSync
    - Feel free to set a browser bookmark to access ChordSync via the IP's quicker, however *2 might change depending on your router settings
-   - You can `stop ChordSync with CTRL+C in your terminal`, you have to redo step 9. if you want to run ChordSync again
+   - You can `stop ChordSync with CTRL+C in your terminal`.
+You have to redo step 9, if you want to run ChordSync again
-- **10.** If you have `any troubles` with installing and running, `feel free to reach out to me`
+- **10.** If you have `any troubles` with installing and running, `feel free to reach out to me` s